 This elective provides students interested in pursuing a career in emergency medicine increased responsibilities including assisting in procedure workshops and conferences.
-Prerequisites: Required core electives or EMED 401, SURG 301, and SURG 302.
+Repeatable for credit with permission.

 EMED 404 Wilderness Medicine (E)

 This elective provides students an opportunity to gain field experience in types of medical emergencies and clinical problems unique to rural and wilderness communities, including trauma, survival hypothermia, altitude, frostbite, heat illness, lightning, and river rescue.